LoginRadius/engineering-portal/content/Full_data_science_pipeline_implementation/index.md

 For multilabel classification, I used techniques like classifier chain, label powerset, etc.

 Here the problem statement is that using the movie description our model has to guess which genre the movie belongs to.
 It is a popular use case.
-Take an example of ecommerce product description data; now instead of manually assigning the labels to it, we can use a model which will find relevant labels or genre for it and make the content relevant to the type it belongs.
+Take an example of ecommerce product description data; now instead of manually assigning the labels to it, we can use a model which will find relevant labels or genre for it and make the content relevant to the type it belongs to.

 I start with Exploratory data analysis and then data cleaning, which is the most crucial step as if all the description has some very 30-50 common words it will simply make the data-heavy and model slow and inefficient.